preetu10/Leaf-Logic/README.md

 ## Installation & Setup

-To run **Leaf Logic** on your local machine, follow the steps below:
+To run **LeafLogic** on your local machine, follow the steps below:

 1. Clone the repository to your local machine:
    ```bash